 - Limited amount of resistance making strength training less feasible.

-- Difficult to quantify gains in strength as you would with dumbbells (by adding additional weights).
+- Harder to quantify gains in strength as you would with dumbbells (by adding additional weights).

-- Pushing the limits of resistance can make bands snap resulting in possible injury.
+- Pushing the limits of resistance bands can make them snap, resulting in possible injury.

 - Freedom of motion can create “dead spots” in which the effectiveness of your workout is diminished.